18F/api-standards/README.md

   * **Public APIs** - Available to non-GSA applications and users.
 Examples include the general public, other agencies, or private companies.

 ## API Security
 API Security is governed by the GSA IT Security Procedural Guide: API Security CIO-IT Security-19-93.
+API Security is governed by the GSA IT Security Procedural Guide: API Security CIO-IT Security-19-93.
+Reference that guide for security related topics such as HTTPS encryption, authentication, and authorization.

 ## Mandatory Items